0x7466/action_control/README.md

 end
 ```

-If the user is now signed in, he is authorized, otherwise an `ActionControl::NotAuthorizedError` will be raised.
+If the user is now signed in, he is authenticated and authorized if he is an admin, otherwise an `ActionControl::NotAuthenticatedError` or `ActionControl::NotAuthorizedError` will be raised.
 Now you just have to catch this error and react accordingly.
 Rails has the convinient `rescue_from` for this case.

 ```ruby
 class ApplicationController < ActionController::Base